 A British Columbian by birth, I grew up in a lovely and wild area north of Prince George.
 Although I now make my home on the west coast,I deeply value the unique perspective gained from my rural upbringing.

-In 2007, I created Lailayuile.com and began blogging – an interactive medium that is ever-changing and unpredictable at times, but allows me to combine my love of writing with my affinity for my fellow British Columbian’s.
+I love the freedom of blogging.
+It’s an interactive medium that is ever-changing and unpredictable at times, but allows me to combine my love of writing with my affinity for my fellow British Columbian’s.

 The lack of accountability and transparency within our provincial and federal governments has been the driving force behind the bulk of my research and reporting.
 That’s why I’m always looking for the facts at the heart of a story, whether it’s through writing, listening, asking the right questions or discovering the best way to talk to different people.